-Over the past two decades, traditional government funding for higher education has sharply declined.
-In Michigan, a state at the epicenter of the recent recession, appropriations for higher education have not kept pace with tuition.
+Recently, government support for higher education has sharply declined.
+In Michigan, a state at the epicenter of the recent recession, funding for higher education has not kept pace with tuition.
 Out-of-pocket costs for students, who must make up the difference, have risen dramatically.
 Graduates from Michigan public universities rank 12th nationally in total student debt.
-At Ferris, the average student leaves campus owing more than $35,000.

 This reality affects all students but hits those with the least financial means hardest.
-On average, 40 percent of Ferris students qualify for federal Pell Grants and state Tuition Incentive Program (TIP) assistance, meaning they come from very-low-income families.
-Ferris students are often the first in their families to attend college; when they pursue a degree, their families are typically able to offer little or no financial support.
+On average, 40 percent of Ferris students qualify for federal Pell Grants and state Tuition Incentive Program (TIP) assistance, coming from very-low-income families.
+These students are often the first in their families to attend college, and their families are typically able to offer little or no financial support.
 As a result, our students borrow heavily, work part-time jobs, incur credit-card debt and extend their time to a degree.
-They graduate with a large debt load, which takes them a decade or more to pay off.
-This leads them to delay things like buying a house, starting a family and saving for retirement.
+Graduating with a large debt load, these young people often delay things like buying a house, starting a family and saving for retirement.

-Through the campaign, our aim is to grow scholarships substantially, with a stretch goal of doubling our scholarship endowment.
 The beauty of an endowment is its permanence: The principal is never spent.
-Rather, a small percentage of the interest on those funds is directed to student support year after year, in perpetuity.
+Rather, a small percentage of the interest on your investment goes directly to students year after year.
 This is why endowments are a key strategy for future scholarship funding at Ferris.
 Increasing our scholarship endowment will provide future students with permanent, reliable and predictable support.

 The Ferris Futures Scholarship Challenge